ackerm44/cli-data-gem-assessment-v-000/gardening-cli-app/gardening/README.md

 Second to-do list
 **Screen record**
 **Commit and commit often**
-1. CLI - utilize user input to print all vegetables or vegetables by letter
+1. DONE CLI - utilize user input to print all vegetables or vegetables by letter
-2. CLI - utilize user input to print an individual vegetable
+2. DONE CLI - utilize user input to print an individual vegetable
-3. CLI - ask user if they would like to see another vegetable, repeat loop
+3. DONE CLI - ask user if they would like to see another vegetable, repeat loop
-4. Scraper - fix vegetable scraping
+4. Scraper - fix vegetable url scraping
-5. Scraper - edit vegetables that are found under a sub-list
+5. DONE Scraper - edit vegetables that are found under a sub-list
 6. Vegetable - Make sure that attributes are being attributed correctly.
 7. Vegetable - Look at prior examples to make sure nothing is being missed
 8. Overall - Make sure that all files are linked correctly